KingofApp/docs/modules/README.md

-AQUI PONER UN INDICE

 # King of App Modules

-A King of App modules are composed of [AngularJS](https://angularjs.org/) logic and presented with our custom Polymer elements.
+King of App modules are composed of [AngularJS](https://angularjs.org/) logic and presented with our custom [Polymer elements](https://github.com/KingofApp/docs/tree/master/themes).

 #### Table of contents
 [ The module structure ](#the-module-structure)